 Photo credit: xgames.espn.com

-When it comes to what foods you should be eating, Stephanie Gilmore says that’s a no-brainer – fresh food, or course!
-Around competitions, she stocks up on fresh vegetables, salads and white fish.
+When it comes to what foods you should be eating, Stephanie Gilmore says that’s a no-brainer – fresh food, of course!
+Around competitions, she stocks up on fresh vegetables, salads, and whitefish.
 However, Stephanie is not very strict when it comes to food and tries not to take things too seriously.
 Moderation is the key to a healthy lifestyle.

 All toned up and ready to hit the beach?
-Assess your fitness level and track your progress on a wave surfing camp in an exotic destination
+Assess your fitness level and track your progress on an intermediate surf camp in an exotic destination.